danielxf007/SimpleBlockchain/README.md

 This program is a simple simulation of a blockchain, you can interact with it using console commands

-If you want to make transaction, you must initialize the system
+If you want to make transaction, then you must initialize the system

 Do not delete the file name.txt in data, it is used to create random wallets